Blog and newsNews

 Governments are imposing capital controls all over the world overnight and banishing financial privacy.

 This is not about tax evasion and even less about money laundering.
 It’s about diversifying risks through entirely legal means.
 You don’t know when your home country will introduce new capital controls, and it will be too late to take your assets away.
 A Swiss bank account is the closest to an insurance policy you’ll have.

 All Swiss private banks offer multi-currency accounts in the world’s strongest and most stable currencies.
 That’s not the case in many countries.
 Holding a variety of foreign currencies is sound financial advice, and Swiss banks allow you to do so.
 Moreover, you can save some of your money in Swiss francs, which has been one of the most stable currencies during the last two centuries.

-With NTL Trust, we have 25 years working with high net worth individuals and investors all over the world to help them conduct business in a free way.
+Our experts have 25 years of working with high-net-worth individuals and investors all over the world to help them conduct business in a free way.

 We are one of the top providers of second passport services in the Caribbean and have offered top-notch financial and corporate services during that time all over the world.